-- Usefully all credit card purchases over £100 are covered by the Consumer Credit Act, providing you with that extra protection should anything go wrong.
+- All credit card purchases over £100 are covered by the Consumer Credit Act, providing you with extra protection should anything go wrong.

 - You may be able to make money transfers into your current account at lower rates than a personal loan, which can be useful if you need the cash.

-- Using a credit card wisely can benefit your credit rating and help your chances with larger financial applications.
+- Using a credit card wisely can benefit your credit rating and help your chances with larger financial applications, such as a mortgage.

-- The interest rate increases when introductory deals end, typically 18.9% APR upwards, so aim to pay off the balance beforehand.
+- The rate increases when introductory deals end, typically to around 19% APR and upwards, so aim to pay off the balance beforehand.

-- There is no guarantee you will get the deal advertised, as the interest rate, limit and introductory period can be affected by your credit history.
-Each application goes on your credit file too and can affect future borrowing.
+- There is no guarantee you will get the deal advertised, as lenders use your credit history to set the interest rate, limit and introductory period.
+Each application goes on your credit file too, which could affect future borrowing.

 What is a personal loan?

-A personal loan is the short term borrowing of a fixed amount of money from a bank or other lender, at a fixed rate of interest over a fixed term.
-It is often used to finance a new vehicle or house renovation or consolidate debt or any number of other reasons.
-You receive your loan in one lump sum, which you will then pay back in regular monthly instalments.
+A personal loan is the short-term borrowing of a fixed amount of money from a bank or other lender, at a fixed rate of interest over a set term.
+It is often used to finance a new vehicle, a house renovation or consolidate debt, but can be used for any purpose.

 Pros of a personal loan

-- You can choose how long you will need to repay the money you borrow, which can help you to manage repayments for a large sum over a number of years.
+- When arranging a loan you can choose how long you want to take to repay the money you borrow, which can help you to manage repayments for a large sum over a number of years.